 Our in-store Market Street specialists are on hand to help our customers to reduce food waste in the home, providing cooking and storage tips.
 We also offer a large range of loose fruit and vegetables so customers can buy the exact quantities they need.

 www.morrisons-corporate.com/cr/policy/food-waste

-Left: Gadbrook, our fresh vegetable manufacturing site, redistributing surplus potatoes to charity, reduction in store operational food waste (2016 baseline)
+reduction in store operational food waste (2016 baseline)